 The two neighbourhoods are separated by Calle de Fuencarral.
 At 78 Calle de Fuencarral you can see the stunning doorway of the Museo de Historia de Madrid, www.madrid.es

-Here are a couple of my favourite places to eat and drink:
+Here are a few of my favourite places to eat and drink in the area:

 Ojalá (Intermediate A), 1 Calle San Andres, grupolamusa.com/restaurante-ojala

 This is my favourite in the small group of five La Musa hipster bars.
 I like it because the service is good and the food and drinks are great (fashionable ‘cocina creativa’), plus the basement has been turned into a beach!
 You can take your shoes off and feel the sand under your feet if that is your inclination.

 I had the Banh Mi for €6 which was excellent (A+) even if it was nothing like the original Vietnamese/French fusion sandwich as it was made with soft Chinese-style dumpling dough rather than a baguette.

 Like many trendy places in Spain they have an extensive G&T menu.
 I had the Seagram G&T for €7 and the Martin Miller G&T with cinnamon sticks (pictured) for €9, both excellent (A) and served in glasses the size of goldfish bowls.

 Musa Malasaña (Intermediate A), 18 Calle de Manuela Malasaña, grupolamusa.com/restaurante-lamusa